 The prospect of meaningful institutional adoption has been hanging over the industry for a few years, yes.
-But For anyone involved in digital assets, 2020 was the year that institutional investments turned from an optimistic buzzword to a reality.
+But for anyone involved in digital assets, 2020 was the year that institutional investments turned from an optimistic buzzword to a reality.

 It's hard to overstate how fast institutional adoption of crypto is accelerating.
-Two years ago, any rare report indicating mild interest from traditional actors would be huge news.
-Now such news are daily and are backed by research, data and real institutional money.
+Two years ago, any rare report indicating mild interest from traditional actors would have been huge news.
+Now similar news are daily and are backed by research, data, and real institutional money.
 As just a few examples, Microstrategy now holds 70,470 Bitcoin worth more than $1.1 billion, and it keeps on buying; Institutional-focused crypto funds like Grayscale reach numbers like $13.7 billion in AUM; 95% of university endowment funds report crypto allocations and 26% of pension funds plan to allocate within the next few years.
 BlackRock, JP Morgan, Goldman Sachs, Deutsche Bank, Morgan Stanley, Henyep Group, Square, MassMutual, Harvard and Yale are just a fraction of the growing list of traditional financial institutions and public institutions that jumped on the digital asset bandwagon just over the last few months.

 One of the most extensive surveys, conducted by Fidelity among 800 of its institutional clients, indicate 80 percent of them want to invest in crypto, and 36% already have.